This is the biggest home improvement project I’ve ever started. It’s time to build a wall in my garage and drywall it.

 - Tape measure

-The goal: By the end of this section, we’ll have the base plate for our frame running all the way down one side of your garage wall, secured to the floor with concrete anchors and construction adhesive.
+The goal: A base plate running down one side of my garage wall, secured to the slab with concrete anchors and construction adhesive.

-If you have any doubts, the extra dollar or two spent on pressure treated lumber is definitely worth your piece of mind.
+If you have doubts, the extra dollar or two spent on pressure-treated lumber is worth your peace of mind.

-Start by measuring 4 1/2 inches out from the wall at several points down the length of the wall, marking the distance on the floor.
 Ideally, the marks will be level across the length of the floor, but that will be extremely rare.
-Depending on the age of your house and how much it has settled after construction, there will be some bowing of the walls.
+Your garage walls may bow out depending on your home’s age and how much it has settled over time.

 Once the chalk line is down, this will form the boundary for the base plate.

-Once you’re satisfied with the number and spacing of the markings, it’s time to pre-drill the holes in the wood using a standard 1/4 inch wood drill bit.
+Once you’re satisfied with the number and spacing of the markings, it’s time to pre-drill the holes in the wood using a standard 1/4″ wood drill bit.

-Once you’ve got the adhesive in a neat little line on the floor, it’s time to mess it up a bit.
+Once you’ve got the adhesive in a neat line on the floor, it’s time to mess it up.

-Take the first board and place it on the floor, on top of the adhesive.
-Try to put it slightly off-center from your chalk line, closer to the wall.
+Place the first board on the floor, on top of the adhesive.
+Put it slightly off-center from your chalk line, closer to the wall.

 Now for the final step: the concrete anchors.

-If you don’t own a hammer drill, I highly recommend you rent one.
-It’ll make this next part so much faster and easier than using a standard drill.
+If you don’t own a hammer drill, I recommend renting one.
+This next part will be faster and easier than using a standard drill.

-In short, it’s going to save you a ton of time and effort.
-Which is not to say that this is going to be easy.
-My shoulders were definitely sore after hammer drilling 20″ worth of holes in concrete.
+In short, it will save you a ton of time and effort.
+This is not to say it’ll be easy, and my shoulders were definitely sore after hammer-drilling holes in concrete for twenty feet.

-In this step we’re going to go through the mounting holes one at a time.
-We’ve already pre-drilled the pilot holes earlier, but it’s very important not to drill more than one hole into the concrete at a time.
+In this step, we will go through the mounting holes one at a time.
+We’ve already pre-drilled the pilot holes earlier, but it’s crucial not to drill more than one hole into the concrete at a time.

-Imagine how much it would suck if you drilled all of the holes in your concrete floor only to find out that the wood shifted somewhere along the way.
+Imagine how much it would suck if you drilled all the holes in your concrete slab but later found out the wood shifted somewhere along the way.

 So we’re going to tackle this one anchor at a time.